 Sleeping Bag & Pillow

 A cozy, well-made sleeping bag is an absolute must for wild campers.
 Not only will this piece of trekking gear help you sleep like a baby, but also protect you from the night’s cold.
-Also, make sure to buy a pillow for your wild camping adventure in case your sleeping bag comes without one.
+Also, make sure to buy a pillow for camping in case your sleeping bag comes without one.

 A lot of campers underestimate the value of packing a good ground tarp, too.
 Not only can a ground tarp reinforce the footprint of your tent, but you can also use it to cover the tent when it’s too rainy or sunny.